- Do you care about the plight of refugees?

 You will offer a practical hand and a listening heart in Calais and return to the UK to amplify the voice of displaced people in your home community.
 Through sharing your story of volunteering and the people you meet, you will build empathy and inspire others to think differently and take action to build a more inclusive, compassionate society.

 “There are some experiences in life that leave their mark on our souls and shape how we view the world… for me this was one of them.”
-Participant, 2017
+Hina, participant 2017

 The programme will enable you to: